 - Focus on the eyes of a person

-There are several different settings on your camera related to focusing, so you need to choose the most appropriate one for each situation you photograph.
+There are several different settings on your camera related to getting sharp focus, so you need to choose the most appropriate one for each situation you photograph.
 Let’s go through them one by on,e so you know which settings to apply in various different scenarios.

 #1 Choose the appropriate Focus Mode

 - Single: called One-Shot on Canon cameras, AF-S on Nikon and Sony, AFS on Pentax, and S-AF on Olympus.

 - Continuous: called AI Servo on Canon, AF-C on Nikon and Sony, AFC on Pentax, and C-AF on Olympus.

 - Auto: called AI Focus on Canon, AF-A on Nikon and Sony, AFA on Pentax.

 - Manual: pretty much the same on all cameras – M.